johnnyk1090/Activation_Functions_on_MNIST_Dataset/README.md

 Here're some of the project's best features:

-*   The projects runs on Cuda GPU
+*   The project runs on Cuda GPU
 *   Usage of graphs for deeper understanding

 <h2>🛠️ Installation Steps:</h2>